lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

 ```

 `@part1`
-> "Scientific conclusions and business or policy decisions should not be based only on whether a p-value passes a specific threshold."  {{1}}
+> "Scientific conclusions and business or policy decisions should not be based on whether a p-value passes a threshold."  ...

-> "p-value does not provide a good measure of evidence regarding a model or hypothesis ... does not measure the size of an effect or the importance of a result" {{1}}
+> "p-value does not provide a good measure of evidence regarding a model or hypothesis ... does not measure the size of an effect or the importance of a result"

 DOI to statement: https://doi.org/10.1080/00031305.2016.1154108 {{1}}

 **Example**: Odds ratio of 0.8 (0.59, 1.01 95% CI), p>0.05 ("not significant") for drug treatment, uncertainty could reach odds of 41% less disease from drug {{2}}

 `@script`
 Why didn't I include the p value?
 The biggest reason is that it provides little to no clinical or public health value and it can actually be harmful!
-One of the biggest and most influential statistical association released a statement about this problem.
+One of the biggest and most influential statistical associations released a statement about this problem.
 They provide much more detail in their statement, but briefly, they state to not rely on p values in scientific studies.
-P values are not good evidence for a hypothesis or for the study's findings importance.
+P values are not good evidence for a hypothesis or for the importance of a study's findings.

 Let's take an example.
 Suppose a drug treatment for a disease has an odds ratio of zero point eight, but has a p value above zero point zero five.
 Most studies would report this as not significant and not discuss it further.
 But at the lower bound of uncertainty the odds is forty one percent less disease in those taking the drug.
 So it could still be clinically useful!

 ---
 ## Let's get tidying!